giovanniPepi/odin-recipes-css/README.md

-Simple repository for The Odin Project "Recipes" for HTML practice
+Simple repository for The Odin Project "Recipes" for HTML/CSS practice.